sebasdominguez/timeWorkers/README.md

 ## Techs

-Some technologies used: React-Redux, Sequelize, Express, Node.
+Some technologies used: React, React-Redux, Sequelize, Express, Node.

 React-Hooks will be found in the code.